botgram/botgram/docs/global.md

  - `agent`: Agent to use when making requests to Telegram (default: `undefined`, use Node.JS default).
  - `strict`: Enable strict mode (throw errors whenever we see unknown fields in the responses, do extra steps to verify responses are as we expect; default: no)
- - `actionInterval`: Interval, in milliseconds, at which to resend chat actions (default: 3000).
  - `autodetect`: Make a `getMe` call to the API, to test the auth token and get the bot's username, id and names.
 If autodetection is disabled, the user should manually set them (default: yes).
  - `retryInterval`: When a network error occurs, Botgram will wait this time, in milliseconds, before trying to get updates again (default: 2000).